neondatabase/website/content/docs/introduction/manage-billing.md

 A Neon account subscribed to a paid plan can manage billing from the **Billing** page in the Neon Console.
 On the **Billing** page, you can:

-- View charges for the current month.
+- View charges for the current month
+- Update your billing email
 - Update your payment method
 - View and download invoices
-- Cancel a subscription
+- Downgrade your plan

 For Free Tier accounts, the **Billing** page allows users to view [Free Tier](/docs/introduction/free-tier) usage limits, learn about [Neon Pro plan](/docs/introduction/pro-plan) features, and estimate monthly Pro plan cost based on your current usage.